Options for DDPG agent

 10000(default) | positive integer

 Experience buffer size, specified as a positive integer.
-During training, the agent updates the actor and critic using a mini-batch of experiences randomly sampled from the buffer.
+During training, the agent computes updates using a mini-batch of experiences randomly sampled from the buffer.

 SampleTime— Sample time of agent